Quansight-Labs/numpy_pytorch_interop/RFC.md

 but we don't expect these to pose a big issue in practice.
 Note that in the proposed implementation `np.int32(2)` would return the same as `np.asarray(2)`.
+In general, we try to avoid unnecessary graph breaks whenever we can.
+For example, we may choose to return a tensor of shape `(2, *)` rather than a list of pairs, to avoid unnecessary graph breaks.

 **Type promotion**.
 Another not-so-well-known fact of NumPy's cast system is that it is data-dependent.
 Python scalars can be used in pretty much any NumPy